Zillight/Zillight/README.md

 # Welcome to my GitHub profile!

-I am Banji Zillight Olawole a 'beginner' in full stack web development with a burning passion for coding and creating.
+I am <strong>Banji Zillight Olawole</strong> a 'beginner' in full stack web development with a burning passion for coding and creating.
 I have recently started my journey in web development and am eager to learn and grow as a developer.
 I am currently focusing on mastering the basics of HTML, CSS, JavaScript and frameworks such as React, while doing Software Engineering program with ALX.

 ## Skills